 At a local level, our Carlisle Partnership is continually assessing the needs of local communities and partners are adjusting their strategies and activities to meet these needs.
-The Carlisle Local Strategic Partnership's community plan will be reviewed in 2010; its thematic groups are targeting their efforts at the following key issues:
+The Carlisle Community Plan will be reviewed in 2010; its priority groups are targeting their efforts to the following key issues.